vlang/awesome-v/README.md

 ### Scientific computing

 - [vplot](https://github.com/erdetn/vplot) - V wrapper for GNU Plot (`gnuplot_i`).
-- [vsl](https://github.com/vlang/vsl) - A pure-V scientific library with a great variety of functions.
+- [vsl](https://github.com/vlang/vsl) - VSL is a Scientific Library with a great variety of different modules.
+Although most modules offer pure-V definitions, VSL also provides modules that wrap known C libraries among other backends that allow high performance computing as an alternative.
+Also provides opinionated wrappers for OpenBLAS, LAPACKE, MPI, OpenCL among other libraries.
-- [vtl](https://github.com/vlang/vtl) - Numerical computing library supporting n-dimensional data structure, backed by LAPACKE and OpenBLAS.
+- [vtl](https://github.com/vlang/vtl) - The V Tensor Library is a numerical computing library supporting n-dimensional data structure, backed by VSL.

 ### Serial Communications